pulumi/pulumi/README.md

 Now things have gotten interesting!
 This example demonstrates a few ways to register a serverless function:

-1. **Scheduled**.  `daily` runs the given function once/day.
+1. **Scheduled**: `daily` runs the given function once/day.
 The obvious relatives like `hourly` also exist, in addition to the general-purpose `schedule` function which accepts a cron-like schedule.

-2. **API Endpoints**.  `http` exposes an API endpoint using a standard route syntax.
+2. **API Endpoints**: `http` exposes an API endpoint using a standard route syntax.
 This can be used to create web pages or REST APIs using your favorite frameworks, deployed atop an entirely serverless architecture.

+3. **Static Content**: `serve` exposes static content -- HTML, CSS, JavaScript, etc. -- at a given endpoint prefix.

-3. **Triggers**.  `on` subscribes to a named event -- there are many to choose from! -- and runs the function with the event's payload anytime that event occurs.
+3. **Triggers**: `on` subscribes to a named event -- there are many to choose from! -- and runs the function with the event's payload anytime that event occurs.
 Streams-based events that automatically batch are also supported.

-4. **Loose Functions**.
-Lastly, the `func` routine registers a function with a name.
+4. **Loose Functions**: Lastly, the `func` routine registers a function with a name.
 Although it won't be hooked up to anything, these functions can be invoked by handle or by name using the command line and web interfaces.

 ## Installation